GeoffreyLong/cb-exercise/README.md

   - Duplicates
 - ISBNs or LCCNs with long outputs (to test the table)
 - Large ISBN and LCCN entries (many identifiers passed to server)
+- Duplicates where ISBN and LCCN correspond to the same book

 ## Possible optimizations
 - As soon as the user enters a comma we can run that specific book identifier.
 This would speed up the user experience.
 We could either pipe the data directly to the table when the user enters a value, or we could store the results of previous queries and only display when the user clicks the search button.
 The tradeoff is that there will be many more (smaller) queries to the server and the API, so it might not save any time at all.